Allianzcortex/FBRank/README.md

 #### Get it

-1. The First Way is to build it from source
+- The First Way is to build it from source,you can get the newest feature

 ```

 python setup.py install

 ```

-2. 从 pypi 上下载
+- or you can get the stable version from **pypi**

 ```
 pip install FBRank